myselfshivams/BinaryCalculator/README.md

 ## Preview

-Use the Binary Calculator live on GitHub Pages and explore the world of binary number operations!
+Use the Binary Calculator live on https://myselfshivams.github.io/BinaryCalculator/

 ## Contribute